+We will aim to produce a year level newsletter every two weeks.
 Please check it for important upcoming events, curriculum information and any special requests needed to support your child's learning.
+Class newsletters will be emailed out to parents.